sensu/catalog/integrations/slack/slack-alerts/README.md

 1. Get a Slack Webhook URL

    To obtain a [Slack Webhook URL][slack-webhook-url], please enable Incoming Webhooks for the Slack application Sensu will be using to send alert messages.

-1. Configure Secrets Management

-   This integration requires the following [Sensu Secrets][secrets]:

-   - `slack_webhook_url`
-   - `slack_channel`

-   _NOTE: this integration creates one or more Sensu Secrets using the "env" provider.
-The corresponding environment variables need to be set on every sensu-backend in the Sensu deployment.
-To add the environment variables, please modify `/etc/default/sensu-backend` or `/etc/sysconfig/sensu-backend` and restart the sensu-backend service(s)._

 ## Plugins